-Alexandria Cipolloni- Class of 2020- School of Arts and Sciences a Psychological and Brain Sciences major will be participating in the Disney College Program.
-Growing up Disney has always been a part of her life; this opportunity is truly a "dream come true".
-Alex hopes to get a full-time position at The Walt Disney Company after the program is over.
-Alex spent time researching on application tips, and had a numerous number of people edit her application before submitting.
-Some important people that helped were her parents, friends, alumni of the program, and Elizabeth Ratke, her advisor at CACS.
-Elizabeth was able to give many useful tips for her phone interview, such as smile, laugh, and be genuine.
-She also pointed out it was important to remember the interviewer's name to thank her.
-Elizabeth was "an incredible asset to my application".
+Alexandria Cipolloni- Class of 2020- School of Arts and Sciences, a Psychological and Brain Sciences major, will participate in the Disney College Program.
+Growing up, Disney has always been a part of her life; this opportunity is a "dream come true."
+Alex hopes to get a full-time position at The Walt Disney Company after the program ends.
+Alex spent time researching application tips and had numerous people edit her application before submitting it.
+Some influential people that helped were her parents, friends, alumni of the program, and her advisor at CACS.
+Elizabeth gave many valuable tips for her phone interview, such as smiling, laughing, and being genuine.
+She also pointed out that remembering the interviewer's name was important to thank her.
+Elizabeth was "an incredible asset to my application."

 One of Alex's favorite classic Walt Disney quotes is, "All our dreams can come true, if we have the courage to pursue them."

-Jonathan HarrisonJonathan Harrison is a BioChem and Theology major and he will be a Senior this Fall.
-When being told that his planned Internship was canceled due to the COVID-19 pandemic he started looking for solutions.
-With his advisor Tory's suggestion of reaching out and being creative; he emailed different Bio Pharmaceutical companies to find some options.
-Within two hours of sending his email he was offered a position as a lab technician at Real Diagnostics.
-Where he will be working with COVID-19 samples to determine if the sample is positive or negative.
-Johnathan has plans to pursue his MD and PhD.
+Jonathan HarrisonJonathan Harrison is a BioChem and Theology major and will be a Senior this Fall.
+He started looking for solutions when he was told that his planned Internship was canceled due to the COVID-19 pandemic.
+With his advisor Tory's suggestion of reaching out and being creative, he emailed different Bio-Pharmaceutical companies to find some options.
+Within two hours of sending his email, he was offered a position as a lab technician at Real Diagnostics.
+He will be working with COVID-19 samples to determine if the sample is positive or negative.
+Johnathan has plans to pursue his MD and Ph.D.